njbergam/njbergam.github.io/_pages/about.md

   - /about.html
 ---

+ I am an incoming Computer Science PhD student at Columbia University.

-I am a third and final-year undergraduate at Columbia University, majoring in mathematics.
+<!–– I am a third and final-year undergraduate at Columbia University, majoring in mathematics.
 I am currently applying for PhD programs in computer science <a href="https://njbergam.github.io/publications/CV.pdf">(here is my CV)</a> .
-This website houses some of my publications and teaching materials.
+This website houses some of my publications and teaching materials. ––>

 Research
 ======